-Choosing your pregnancy healthcare team
+Choosing the healthcare team for your pregnancy

 Your doctor is a good first port of call and a great resource to help advise on the next steps in your antenatal (before birth) care, including confirming your pregnancy and providing an approximate due date.
+They’ll be a part of your early pregnancy care and after you give birth.

-If you opt for shared care (through the public system), your GP will continue to play a big role in your pregnancy.
+If you opt for shared care (through the public hospital system), your GP will continue to play a big role in your pregnancy.
 They’ll work with the hospital you book into to give birth.

 GPs can also have shared care arrangement with an obstetrician in the private system.

-Find one: GPs who participate in shared care with an obstetrician or hospital have had extra training in obstetrics.
+How to find a GP: GPs who participate in shared care with an obstetrician or hospital have had extra training in obstetrics.
 Visit The Royal Australian and New Zealand College of Obstetricians and Gynaecologists for a list of these GPs.

-Cost: If your GP doesn’t bulk-bill, you’ll pay the difference between the doctor’s fee and the Medicare rebate for each of your doctor’s appointments.
+How much does it cost?: If your GP doesn’t bulk-bill, you’ll pay the difference between the doctor’s fee and the Medicare rebate for each of your doctor’s appointments.

 For many women, midwives are the healthcare professionals they see most during pregnancy and the birth of their baby.
 They’re specialist registered nurses with training in pregnancy, as well as labour, birth and caring for you and your newborn afterwards.